fetchai/agents-aea/docs/upgrading.md

-This page provides some tips of how to upgrade between versions.
+This page provides some tips on how to upgrade AEA projects between versions of the AEA framework.

+The primary tool to upgrade AEA projects between versions of the AEA framework is the `aea upgrade` command available in the CLI.

+Below we provide additional manual steps required to be taken to upgrade between versions:

 ## `v0.9.1` to `v0.9.2`